opensearch-project/project-website/_posts/2023-06-09-flat-object.md

 ### Mapping with flat object

-Using `flat_object`, you can save the entire `Parameters` fields as a string rather than JSON object and not specify the field names for its subfields:
+Using the `flat_object` field type, you can save the entire `Parameters` fields as a string rather than JSON object and not specify the field names for its subfields:

 ```json
 PUT /test-index/